-3 Learning Outcome / Competencies to understand: The students understand the physical and chemical properties of hydrogen, the handling of hydrogen and its storage.
+3 Learning Outcome / Competencies

+to understand: The students understand the physical and chemical properties of hydrogen, the handling of hydrogen and its storage.
 They understand the combustion processes energetically, chemically and in terms of mass flow and can calculate them.
 Furthermore, they understand the different fuel cells in their properties, in their construction and in their chemical combustion process and can calculate them.
 They understand the fuel cells in your applications with their advantages and disadvantages.
 Participants will have an indepth understanding of the fundamental physical and technical concepts of fuel cell power systems and hydrogen technologies. to apply: Students are able to analyze and dimension fuel sell systems including the hydrogen tank systems.
 This includes the calculation of all mass flows, electrical power and efficiencies. to transfer: Transfer to new and more complexe fuel cell systems.
 In addition, students are qualified in planning and designing complex systems of different fuel cell application and include these to renewable energy systems.

-4 Course Organization and Structure lecture (V) 5 Credits and Workload 2,5 CP / 75 hours in total, including 28 hours classroom teaching.
-2 SWS V 6 Examination Modalities Examination Prerequisites: None Examination Type: Written exam covering the complete content of the module at the end of the semester.
-Examination Duration: 60 minutes 7 Necessary Prerequisites None 8 Recommended Prerequisites None 9 Duration and Frequency of Course see module description of Elective 1 to 3 (MWP01, MWP02, MWP03) 10 Applicability /Utilization This module is applicable for the major Power Engineering.
+4 Course Organization and Structure lecture (V)

+5 Credits and Workload 2,5 CP / 75 hours in total, including 28 hours classroom teaching.
+2 SWS V

+6 Examination Modalities

+Examination Prerequisites: None

+Examination Type: Written exam covering the complete content of the module at the end of the semes- ter.
+A make-up exam will be offered during the following semester.

+Examination Duration: 60 minutes

+7 Necessary Prerequisites

+None

+8 Recommended Prerequisites

+None

+9 Duration and Frequency of Course

+see module description of Elective 1 to 3 (MWP01, MWP02, MWP03)

+10 Applicability /Utilization

+This module is applicable for the major Power Engineering.
 See appendix 2 BBPO (Compulsory options catalogues) for its suitability for other majors.

-11 Literature The following literature material will be provided: Johannes Töpler, Jochen Lehmann, "Hydrogen and Fuel Cell - Technologies and Market Perspectives", Springer Andrew L. Dicks, David A. J. Rand, "Fuel Cell Systems Explained", Wiley Ryan O'Hayre, Suk-Won Cha, Whitney Colella, Fritz B. Prinz, "Fuel Cell Fundamentals", Wiley Further literature recommendations will be provided during the lecture.
+11 Literature The following literature material will be provided: - Johannes Töpler, Jochen Lehmann, "Hydrogen and Fuel Cell - Technologies and Market Perspec- tives", Springer - Andrew L. Dicks, David A. J. Rand, "Fuel Cell Systems Explained", Wiley - Ryan O'Hayre, Suk-Won Cha, Whitney Colella, Fritz B. Prinz, "Fuel Cell Fundamentals", Wiley Further literature recommendations will be provided during the lecture.

-Major Power Engineering - electives from other majors
+Major Power Engineering - general electives / electives from other majors

-- MAwp01 Model-based Real-time Simulation of Mechatronic Systems

-- MAwp04 Autonomous Mobile Robots

-- MCwp06 (I)lot and Cloud Networking

-- MCwp07 Smart Home

-- MC04 Advanced Software Design and Development

-- MMwp02 Safety in Embedded Control Systems

-- MMwp04 Advanced Software Design Techniques
+MGwp01 Research Project MGwp02 Selected Research Topics MGwp03 Model-based Real-time Simulation of Mechatronic Systems MAwp01 MAwp04 Autonomous Mobile Robots MAwp05 Advanced Graphical Programming of Control Systems MAwp06 Advanced Sensors for the Internet of Things MCwp01 Digital Signal Processing Applications MCwp02 Wireless Systems (Technologies) MCwp03 Network Security MCwp04 Mobile Communications MCwp05 Optical Communications MCwp06 (I)lot and Cloud Networking MCwp07 Smart Home MCwp08 Image and Video Processing MMwp02 Safety in Embedded Control Systems MMwp04 Advanced Software Design Techniques MMwp05 Security in Connected Embedded Systems